julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ---
 title: "How to Start a Real Witch’s Garden: Plants of Power and Tradition"
-excerpt: "This isn't about moon water and matching flowerpots.
-It's about the dirt, the bloodline, and the herbs our grandmothers trusted.
+excerpt: "This is about the dirt and the herbs our grandmothers trusted.
 From Balkan Artemisia to Caribbean lemongrass, here’s how to plant with purpose, not pretense."
 categories:
   - Witchcraft
   - Herbal Gardening